Obstructions to the existence of M{\o}ller maps: Introduction and summary

 The outline of the remainder of this paper is as follows: In Section \ref{sec:convections} we recall some basic concepts from homological algebra in order to fix our notation and conventions.
 Section \ref{sec:BVformalism} provides a concise review of the BV formalism and its dual language of $L_\infty$-algebras.
 These concepts will be illustrated by three main examples, given by perturbatively interacting Klein-Gordon, non-Abelian Chern-Simons and non-Abelian Yang-Mills theories.
 In Section \ref{sec:obstructions} we study the concept of M{\o}ller maps (Definition \ref{def:Moeller}) in a finite-dimensional setting, characterize cohomological obstructions to their existence (Proposition \ref{propo:obstructions}), and prove our existence and non-existence theorems (Theorems \ref{theo:existence} and \ref{theo:nonexistence}).
-In Section \ref{sec:fieldtheories} we generalize these results to the case of classical field theories (Theorems \ref{theo:FTexistence} and \ref{theo:FTnonexistence}), which requires slightly refined hypotheses in order to deal with infinite-dimensional phenomena.
-As an application, we construct M{\o}ller maps for perturbatively interacting Klein-Gordon theories (Example \ref{ex:KGexistence}) and prove non-existence of M{\o}ller maps for non-Abelian Chern-Simons and Yang-Mills theories (Examples \ref{ex:CSnonexistence} and \ref{ex:YMnonexistence}).
+In Section \ref{sec:fieldtheories} we generalize these results to the case of classical field theories (Theorems \ref{theo:FTexistence} and \ref{theo:FTnonexistence}), which requires slightly refined and more constructive hypotheses in order to deal with infinite-dimensional phenomena.
+As an application, we construct M{\o}ller maps for perturbatively interacting Klein-Gordon theories (Example \ref{ex:KGexistence}) and prove non-existence of M{\o}ller maps for non-Abelian Chern-Simons and Yang-Mills theories treated perturbatively around the trivial background solution (Examples \ref{ex:CSnonexistence} and \ref{ex:YMnonexistence}).

 \paragraph{Comparison to perturbative algebraic (quantum) field theory:} Perturbative algebraic quantum field theory (pAQFT) encompasses a collection of approaches whose aim is to construct perturbatively interacting quantum field theories on globally hyperbolic Lorentzian manifolds by using concepts and techniques which are inspired by AQFT.
 Gauge theoretic models in pAQFT are typically described by using the BV formalism, see e.g.\ \cite{Hollands,Zahn} for Yang-Mills theories and \cite{FR1,FR2,RejznerBook} for more general classes of gauge theories. \sk